Bone Formation

 Catechins in green tea potentially counteract osteoporosis by negatively affecting bone loss processes and enhancing bone formation processes.

-Bone Formation Green Tea Green Tea Catechin
+Bone Formation Green Tea Catechin Osteoporosis

 Cherries and their products have antioxidant properties, the capacity to inhibit the acute inflammatory response to urate crystals, and the ability to decrease bone resorption that is characteristic of gouty bone erosions.